dashcommunity/proposal-dash-community/proposal.md

 Specifically, it is a [github organization](https://github.com/blog/674-introducing-organizations) separate from, and complementary to, the main [dashpay organization](https://github.com/dashpay).
 The [dashcommunity organization](https://github.com/dashcommunity) hosts repositories for various purposes - something for everyone.
 I'm proposing it in order to increase community contribution and continue the general decentralization of Dash.
 It will achieve this by lowering the barrier to entry for software developers, writers, marketers, and anyone who wishes to use or contribute to Dash.

+I'm requesting **one single payment of 250 DASH** for this project.
+This covers primarily my own time, but 20% of the total will be redistributed back to community members who participate in the project.

 ##### Motivation

 > "Having lots of people involved with Dash is what makes it successful!" - Evan Duffield